tobiasvl/tobiasvl.github.io/_posts/2020-06-09-space-invaders.md

 <!--more-->

-Check out the [the emulator's repository](https://github.com/tobiasvl/moon-invaders) if you're interested..
+Check out [the emulator's repository](https://github.com/tobiasvl/moon-invaders) if you're interested.
+It's called _Moon Invaders_, because the game seemingly takes place on the moon, and I wrote the emulator in Lua (which is the Portuguese name for the Moon).
 {: .notice--info}

 To me, emulation isn't just making a program that accurately performs the same computations that the original hardware did; it's also important to me that it captures the feeling of the original game.

 A popular first project for emulator developers is the original Taito/Midway _Space Invaders_ arcade machine from 1978.
-The hardware isn't very hard to emulate (except for the sound chip, which is usually not emulated; usually prerecorded sound files are played instead).
+The hardware isn't very hard to emulate (except for the sound chip, which is usually not emulated; prerecorded sound files are played instead).

 But _Space Invaders_ is more than its CPU.
 Inside the arcade cabinet, there's a CRT monitor.
 Interestingly enough, it's rotated 90 degrees counter-clockwise, as an early example of a "landscape mode" game.
 The monitor isn't actually visible, but there's a mirror in front of you that superimposes the light from the monitor onto illuminated background artwork.
 The game is in black and white, but strips of colored gel is adhered to the monitor to give some game elements color.